goto-eof/octoscraper/README.md

 ![image](https://user-images.githubusercontent.com/6343630/228604051-053b9cbf-6d3d-4882-b041-fceb17250bae.png)

 ### Description
-OctoScraper is a web multithread web scraper tool implemented in Rusts.
+OctoScraper is a web multithread web scraper tool implemented in Rust.
 Currenlty it clones images from websites (but it is configurable).

 ### Run it
 Allow reqwest crate to work propertly: